- Is rent expense a debit or credit?

 Debit the receiver and credit the giver.
 The rule of debiting the receiver and crediting the giver comes into play with personal accounts. … Debit what comes in and credit what goes out.
 For real accounts, use the second golden rule. … Debit expenses and losses, credit income and gains.

-Is bank a debit or credit?
+Is a minus a debit or credit?